Gubernatorial candidate Mark Robinson treated for burns received at appearance, campaign says

 Many Republicans have distanced themselves recently from Robinson following a Sept.
 19 CNN report alleging he posted strongly worded racial and sexual comments on an online message board.
 A dozen staff members on his campaign or his Lieutenant Governor's Office have quit in the report's fallout.

-Robinson, who has faced criticism for other inflammatory comments, has denied writing the messages over a decade ago and has hired a law firm to investigate.
+Robinson, who has faced criticism previously for inflammatory comments, has denied writing the messages CNN says were written over a decade ago and has hired a law firm to investigate.

 Mount Airy, located about 100 miles (161 kilometers) north of Charlotte near the Virginia border, is where the late television star Andy Griffith grew up.
 The community served as the inspiration for the fictional town of Mayberry in “The Andy Griffith Show" that aired during the 1960s.
 City leaders have embraced that history with homages and festivals associated with the show.